On This Page:

 The UofT wireless network supports wireless b, g and n and does not require a browser-based login each time you connect.
 For devices capable of wireless n, it is faster and has increased range.
 If you have problems setting up and/or connecting to this network, please contact us at 416-978-HELP (4357).

-Before you can access the UofT network, you will need to register your UTORid by using the verify tool even if your UTORid is working for other services.
-There will be a short delay between verifying and being able to access UofT.
-The following instructions will provide a step-by-step guide to connect your computer.
+The following instructions will provide a step-by-step guide to connect your computer or device.
 Please note that the device will be configured with the UTORid and password that was used to set it up, and it is therefore not recommended for shared computers or devices.

 eduroam is a wireless network system that provides access to wireless Internet when visiting other participating institutions.
 Support is available from your home institution.
 For more general information regarding eduroam (including participating institutions), please visit eduroam.org.